Yusfuu/node-typescript-boilerplate/README.md

 # RESTful API Node Server Boilerplate

-A boilerplate/starter project for quickly building RESTful APIs
+A boilerplate/starter project for quickly building RESTful APIs and with typescript 🚀

 ## Installation